atribecalledkwest/nodecg-streamlabs/README.md

 ```

 ## Events
-Each platform has a platform specific event that bundles can listen for: `twitch-event`, `youtube-event`, `mixer-event`, and `streamlabs-event`.
+Each platform has a platform specific event that bundles can listen for: `twitch-event`, `youtube-event`, and `streamlabs-event`.
 Events from these are structured as such:
 ```js
 {
     type: "...",